aedenj/cad-system-design/README.md

 ### On Availaility

-As breifly mentioned in our design above providing availability requires,
+Our approach to availability within AWS infrastructure is redundancy as breifly mentioned in our design above providing availability in this way requires,

 * Services with no local state — they must be stateless, and state should be shared between regions.
 * Systems that hold state must have fast a reliable data replication between regions.